Zankoku-Okuno/blag/site/journal/clock.md

 The existing 12-hour clocks make fitting blocks of time into a day difficult by rolling over during times when I am normally or often active.
 A 24-hour clock will better allow me to approximate my time planning and usage day-to-day by simple visual inspection.

+Notes for day-planning could be taken around the periphery of the clock.
+Tasks could be dragged onto one or more hours.
+A checkbox by each task would help identifying what is left to do.

 Years pass by unnoticed; this has to do with the lack of intuition in our linguistic notation for dates.
 My clock should note the time of the year in a purely visual way: using a pointer travelling around a cycle.
 The pre-existing art here is to use an ecliptic, as in an astrolabe.